algolia/autocomplete/packages/website/docs/creating-multi-source-autocompletes.md

 });
 ```

-This boilerplate assumes you want to insert the autocomplete into a DOM element with `autocomplete` as an [id](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id).
+This boilerplate assumes you want to insert the autocomplete into a DOM element with `autocomplete` as an [`id`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/id).
 You should change the [`container`](autocomplete-js/#container) to [match your markup](basic-options).
 Setting [`openOnFocus`](autocomplete-js/#openonfocus) to `true` ensures that the dropdown appears as soon as a user focuses the input.

-For now, `plugins` is an empty array, but you'll learn how to create and add plugins for predefined items, recent searches, and Query Suggestions next.
+For now, `plugins` is an empty array, but you'll learn how to create and add [plugins](plugins) for predefined items, recent searches, and Query Suggestions next.

 ## Adding predefined items